speveril/cozy/readme.md

     - Mac OS
     - Linux
 - **=== RELEASE 0.2 - GRAB THE GEMS, ACTIONADVENTUREKIT, QUALITY OF LIFE IMPROVEMENTS ===**
+- RPGKit
+    - Add scripted movement for entities on the map
+    - Can I just slurp in all of the map .ts files automatically instead of having to reference each one?
+    - It'd be nice if the persistent stuff in map was easier to use in general
+    - Zones (large polygons that can be checked, but don't necessarily fire an event when crossing the threshold) ???
+    - Menus need some polish
+        - Menu should have .menu and .active; selection container should have .selections, and it should just get added by setupSelections
+        - Need to provide a better way for menus to return a value to a previous menu -- promises?
 - Documentation
     - Better docs on core functions
     - Higher level intro, etc